GTFS-RT Realtime Sync

 Operational Error Handling & Observability

-Resilience in transit sync pipelines requires explicit failure boundaries.
-Implement the following controls:
+Resilience in transit sync pipelines requires explicit failure boundaries:

-• Circuit Breakers: Wrap external AFC API calls with a breaker that opens after N consecutive timeouts.
-Fallback to cached schedule data until the breaker resets.
+• Circuit breakers.
+Wrap external AFC API calls with a breaker that opens after N consecutive timeouts, falling back to cached schedule data until it resets.

-• Structured Logging: Emit JSON logs with correlation_id, feed_sequence_number, and queue_depth.
-Avoid logging raw protobuf payloads; log hashes instead.
+• Structured logging.
+Emit JSON logs with correlation_id, feed_sequence_number, and queue_depth.
+Log payload hashes, never raw protobuf bytes.

-• Graceful Shutdown: Register signal handlers (SIGTERM, SIGINT) to drain queues, flush pending DB transactions, and close HTTP connections before process exit.
+• Graceful shutdown.
+Register SIGTERM/SIGINT handlers to drain queues, flush pending DB transactions, and close HTTP connections before exit.

 When reconciliation confidence drops below operational thresholds, trigger automated alerts to dispatch and revenue teams.
-Quarantine dumps should be exported daily to S3/GCS with Parquet partitioning by error_code and date, enabling analysts to run targeted SQL audits without scanning raw logs.
+Export quarantine dumps daily to object storage with Parquet partitioning by error_code and date, so analysts can run targeted SQL audits without scanning raw logs.